 - Contains a limited number of ingredients, makes it good for sensitive tums too.

 - The bag is not re-sealable.
-Let Blue Buffalo know, because high quality products surely deserve that!
+Let Blue Buffalo know, because…why not?!

 What is the Best Dog Food for Senior Pugs?

 You may find your little four-legged friend begins to experience a decrease in the sharpness of their senses (hearing and sight may become impaired) and they may develop problems relating to internal organs such as the heart.